 What should we do with our home?

 Example: can one person alone pay the mortgage?
-If not, awarding the property to one of you may eventually lead to foreclosure and all the related negative effects to your credit.
-In that case, selling the property (liquidation) might be the safest solution.
+If not, awarding one of you the property may eventually lead to foreclosure and all the related negative effects to your credit.
+Selling the property (liquidation) might be safest.